oxquantum-repo/diraq-ares-predicting-error-causation/README.md

 data = loadmat(file.resolve())
 measured_states = 1 - data['measured_states'].squeeze()

-# initialising a model to fit to the data and setting the starting guess of parameters for the Baum-Welch algorithm
+# initialising a qm_model to fit to the data and setting the starting guess of parameters for the Baum-Welch algorithm
 # to optimise
 model_to_fit = CategoricalModel()
 model_to_fit.set_start_prob(0.95)
 model_to_fit.set_transition_prob(0.05, 0.05)
 model_to_fit.set_emission_prob(0.95, 0.95)

-# fitting the model to the data, using the Baum-Welch algorithm.
+# fitting the qm_model to the data, using the Baum-Welch algorithm.
 The uncertainty in the parameters is also computed
 # using the Cramer-Rao lower bound.
 model_to_fit.fit(measured_states, compute_uncertainty=True)

-# printing the fitted model, which should be close to the model used to simulate the data
+# printing the fitted qm_model, which should be close to the qm_model used to simulate the data
 print(model_to_fit)

-# using the fitted model to predict the true qubit state from the measured state and plotting the results
+# using the fitted qm_model to predict the true qubit state from the measured state and plotting the results
 predicted_states = model_to_fit.predict(measured_states, plot=True)

 ```